 So, I finally picked up the relaunched Heavy Metal magazine, I felt compelled too, as this magazine was part of my youth.

-Reviewing Heavy Metal Magazine #1This relaunch was powered by a Kickstarter, and was on the store shelves long before the book was in the hands of the Kickstarter backers.
-Which to my mind is a huge disrespect to the Backers, who have helped you fund a project, that in Heavy Metal’s case should have stayed dead.
+The third (or is that fourth) relaunch of Heavy Metal this time powered by Kickstarter, and was on the store shelves long before the book was in the hands of the Kickstarter backers.
+Which to my mind is a huge disrespect to the Backers, who have helped you fund a project, that in Heavy Metal’s case, should have really stayed dead.

 Yep, those ending words of the above paragraph sum up my thoughts on this magazine, that really is throwback to the 80’s and suffers because it utterly fails to move on.